Please note that differences in number of speakers per session is due to the use of various session formats (roundtable, panel, interviews, etc.)

 Methodology

-The session allowed speakers and participants to examine the integration of territorial aspects in current European strategies and those currently being defined for the EU 2020.
+The session allows speakers and participants to examine the integration of territorial aspects in current European strategies and those currently being defined for the EU 2020.
 The efficiency of European financing programmes such as structural funds and other specific financing sources, and means to ensure that a real consideration of local strategies in sustainable development are included in future agendas.

 Contributors